 The query is then repeated using "accounts" to identify the next object.
 This task can be easily automated using recursive grep payloads to quickly list all objects within the database.

-The following options must be configured:
+The following settings must be configured:

 - Initial payload for first request - Enter an initial payload.
 This is used to generate the first request and response.